-…but my perception changed radically when I found recently published research on children with ADHD who were followed from childhood to adulthood.
-These studies revealed deeply unsettling news—the long-term effects of ADHD can be serious.
-Adults with ADHD have a higher risk of developing other psychiatric problems, being victimized and incarcerated, and facing lifetime struggles with education and employment.
-Summaries from 10 research studies on the long term prognoses of ADHD are found at the end of this post.
+Adults with ADHD have a higher risk of developing other psychiatric problems, being victimized and incarcerated, and facing lifetime struggles with education, employment, and relationships.
+Summaries from 10 research studies on the long-term prognosis of ADHD are found at the end of this post.

 High School Students With ADHD: The Group Most Likely to…Fizzle